Anastasia-P314/my_simple_components/README.md

 ______________________________________________________________________________________________
 ### 1. Router
-Redirects browser from default index.php to specified php files if 'REQUEST_URI' is in array as key.
+Checks whether 'REQUEST_URI' is in array as key.
+Redirects browser from default index.php to specified php files.
 Ortherwise displays 404 error.
 ##### Example
 ```
 $router = new Router();